DFE-Digital/register-trainee-teachers/app/views/guidance/check_data.md

 Expected end date
 </ul>

-### If it's not a course on Publish teacher training courses
+### If it’s not a course on Publish teacher training courses

 <ul class="govuk-list">
 <li> Primary or secondary </li>